samiyatanveer/student-score-analyzer/SAP_README.md

 python student_project.py
 ```

-The script auto-generates `students.csv` on first run — no need to download any data.
+The script auto-generates `students.csv` on first run, no need to download any data.

 ---